Updated May 2017

 With an innovative design and reliable performance, the Apollo

 rose to the top.
 It's versatility instantly made it our go-to on camping trips and during power outages.
 Though not the lightest or brightest, it makes an excellent multipurpose option without sacrificing quality.
 Our favorite use was camping, but it's also ideal for larger backpacking groups or as a base camp light.
-Also, Black Diamond offers an eco-friendly and money saving Black Diamond NRG Rechargeable Battery Kit
+Also, Black Diamond offers an eco-friendly and money saving NRG2 Rechargeable Battery Kit

 that recharges the battery similar to a cell phone charger.
 If you are looking for a product that excels in every category, we highly recommend the Apollo.